gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 can see something is wrong.
 The <span style="color: #00F;">blue</span>
 sphere on the right is using the world inverse transpose matrix.

-Click the diagram to cycle through different representation.
+Click the diagram to cycle through different representations.
 You should notice when the scale is extreme it's very easy to see the normals on the left (world) are **not** staying perpendicular to the surface of the sphere where as the ones on the right (worldInverseTranspose) are staying perpendicular